Setting up TURN

 One-to-one calls should avoid going through the JVB for optimal performance and for optimal resource usage.
 This is why we've added the peer-to-peer mode where the two participants connect directly to each other.
 Unfortunately, a direct connection is not always possible between the participants.
 In those cases you can use a TURN server to relay the traffic (n.b. the JVB does much more than just relay the traffic, so this is not the same as using the JVB to "relay" the traffic).

-This document describes how to enable TURN server support in one-to-one calls in Jitsi Meet, even though it gives some hints how to configure prosody and coTURN, it assumes a properly configured TURN server, and a properly configured XMPP server.
+This document describes how to enable TURN server support in one-to-one calls in Jitsi Meet.
+Even though it gives some hints how to configure prosody and coTURN, it assumes a properly configured TURN server, and a properly configured XMPP server.

-One way to configure TURN support in meet with a static configuration.
+One way to configure TURN support in meet is with a static configuration.
 You can simply fill out the p2p.stunServers

 option with appropriate values, e.g.: